kubernetes/enhancements/keps/sig-api-machinery/20190228-priority-and-fairness.md

 commingled, with the readonly requests having width 1 and the mutating requests having width 2.
-The primary resource limit applied is that at any moment in time the weighted sum `1 * (number of running readonly requests) + 2 * (number of running mutating requests)` should not exceed the concurrency limit.
-Exceptions are granted only for requests of priority zero.
+The primary resource limit applied is that at any moment in time the weighted sum `1 * (number of running non-zero priority readonly requests) + 2 * (number of running non-zero priority mutating requests)` should not exceed the concurrency limit.
+Requests of priority zero are neither counted nor limited, as in today's max-in-flight handler.

 At the first stage of development, an apiserver’s commingled concurrency limit will be derived from the existing configuration